Exclude Rules

 g /home/**/.cache/

 The first rule excludes the .cache directory contents for all users.
 It only applies to .cache directories directly beneath the users' home directories.
-The 2nd rule excludes .cache directories anywhere under /home.
-To exclude all .cache directory contents anywhere, these rules are all equivalent:
+The 2nd rule excludes .cache directories anywhere under /home, including /home/.cache and /home/jim/app/.cache.

 g .cache/